+That is, if the probability that her activity causes social harm is high enough, the agent does not engage in the activity.
+If the probability of social harm is not deemed so high, she gets full pleasure from the activity.
 This reflects the difference between an agent guided by moral rules rather than moral preferences.
 But despite this difference, there is nothing in the alternative specification to guarantee that behavior will be different.
 Indeed, the two different specifications of the utility function can yield identical behavior in the following sense:

-The utility functions $U_p(v,q)$ and $U_R(v,q)$ are fixed-belief behaviorally equivalent (fbbe) if, for all q and v, argmax $U_p(v,q) = argmax U_R(v,q)$.
+Definition 3 The utility functions $U_P(v,q)$ and $U_R(v,q)$ are fixed-belief behaviorally equivalent (fbbe) if, for all q and v, $xU_P(v,q) =x U_R(v,q)$ .

-That is, if we knew an agent's beliefs, but did not know whether her preferences were $U_p(\cdot,\cdot)$ or $U_R(\cdot,\cdot)$, we would still always make the same prediction about behavior so long as these utility functions were fbbe.
-The condition that makes a P agent fbbe to a R agent is clear:
+That is, if we knew an agent's beliefs, but did not know whether her preferences were $U_P(\cdot, \cdot)$ or $U_R(\cdot, \cdot)$ , we would still always make the same prediction about behavior so long as these utility functions were fibbe.
+The condition that makes a P agent fibbe to a R agent is clear:

-Lemma 1:

-$U_p(v,q)$ and $U_p(y,q)$ are fibe iff y = v.
+Lemma 1 $U_P(v,q)$ and $U_R(y,q)$ are fibe iff y = v.